tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/creation-celestial-body-settings.rst

 Creating system of bodies from settings
 ===========================================

-The :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` class is at the heart of many Tudat simulations.
+The :class:`~tudatpy.dynamics.environment.SystemOfBodies` class is at the heart of many Tudat simulations.
 It contains all properties of your celestial and artificial bodies, and is used to retrieve properties of your accelerations, state derivative models, output variables, etc.
-See the :ref:`environment_architecture` page for a more detailed discussion of the architecture of the :class:`~tudatpy.numerical_simulation.environment.Body` and :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` classes and the interdependencies between environment models.
+See the :ref:`environment_architecture` page for a more detailed discussion of the architecture of the :class:`~tudatpy.dynamics.environment.Body` and :class:`~tudatpy.dynamics.environment.SystemOfBodies` classes and the interdependencies between environment models.

-The example below shows how to create a set of bodies from previously defined body settings, using the :func:`~tudatpy.numerical_simulation.environment_setup.create_system_of_bodies` function:
+The example below shows how to create a set of bodies from previously defined body settings, using the :func:`~tudatpy.dynamics.environment_setup.create_system_of_bodies` function:

 .. tab-set::
    :sync-group: coding-language